aogriffiths/matrix-from-vector/docs/generated/api/matrix-scan.matrix.direction.md

 ## Matrix.Direction enum

-The directions the vector can travel across the matrix (beta)
+The directions the array can travel across the matrix (beta)

 <b>Signature:</b>